hmrc/play-frontend-hmrc/README.md

 A script [TODO: document script] generates the fixtures which are manually included in the resources directory under `src/test/resources/fixtures/`.
 The unit tests will pick up the fixtures folder matching the version of `govuk-frontend` in the dependencies.

-_Future work: Given that unit testing the library using a fixed set of test fixtures provides only very basic coverage at best, if we can improve the test coverage via generative testing described on the next section, we could discard the test fixtures completely._
+_Future work: Unit testing the library using a fixed set of test data provides only very basic coverage. if we can improve the test coverage via generative testing described on the next section, we could discard the test fixtures completely._

 ### Generative Testing